 MDMA doesn’t commonly cause severe substance use disorders; if it does happen, it can be treated.
 When you enter an addiction treatment program, you’ll undergo a medical and clinical assessment process to determine your needed level of care.
-It’s unlikely that MDMA withdrawal will cause life-threatening symptoms, so the highest levels of care, like detox, may not be necessary.
+It’s unlikely that MDMA withdrawal will cause life-threatening symptoms, so the highest levels of care, like NCBI, may not be necessary.

 Ready to get Help?

 However, if you have other medical needs that might be complicated by MDMA withdrawal, you may go through medical detox.
 If you don’t need detox, but you do have high-level medical or psychological needs, you may enter an inpatient or residential treatment program.